A group of researchers has devised a method of sliding ice and frost off surfaces by melting the interfacial layer directly.

 To test this, the scientists defrosted a small glass surface cooled to minus 15.1 degrees Celsius (59.2 degrees Fahrenheit) — about as cold as the warmest parts of Antarctica — and to minus 71 degrees Celsius — colder than the coldest parts of Antarctica.
 These temperatures were chosen to model heating, ventilation, air conditioning and refrigeration applications and aerospace applications, respectively.
 In all tests, the ice was removed with a pulse lasting less than one second.

 In a real, 3D system, gravity would be assisted by airflow.
 “At scale, it all depends on the geometry,” Miljkovic said.
 “However, the efficiency of this approach should definitely still be much better than conventional approaches.”

 The group hasn’t studied more complicated surfaces like airplanes yet, but they think it’s an obvious future step.

 “They are a natural extension as they travel fast, so the shear forces on the ice are large, meaning only a very thin layer at the interface needs to be melted in order to remove the ice,” Miljkovic said.
 “Work would be needed to figure out how we can coat curved components conformally with the ITO and to figure out how much energy we would need.”

-The researchers hope to work with external companies on scaling up their approach for commercialization.
+The researchers hope to work with external companies on scaling up their approach to commercialization.